Donn Cuailnge: Legend

 The Mórrígan had a heifer which she took to Cooley to be bulled by Donn.
 The result was a bull-calf which fought Finnbhennach and narrowly lost.
 After seeing that, Medb was determined to see Finnbhennach fight the bull-calf's sire.

 When Medb discovered that owning Finnbhennach made Ailill richer than her, she resolved to even the account by possessing Donn Cuailnge.
 She sent messengers to Dáire with an extremely generous offer of land and treasure, and if necessary sexual favours, if he would loan the bull to her for a year.
 Dáire agreed.
 However the messengers got drunk, and one boasted that if he hadn't agreed Medb would have taken the bull by force.
 When Dáire heard that he backed out of the deal.

 Medb raised an army to steal Donn, and marched on Ulster.
 As Fergus mac Róich knew the terrain he was chosen to lead.
 The Mórrígan, in the form of a crow, warned Donn of the coming army, and Donn Cuailnge goes on a rampage.

 The men of Ulster were intent on fighting Medb's army but were disabled by the curse of Cruinniuc's wife, Macha.
-The only person fit to defend Ulster is seventeen-year-old Cúchulainn but he lets the army take Ulster by surprise because he's off on a tryst when he should be watching the border.
-Medb ultimately tracked Donn Cuailnge down and he gores the first Connaught herdsman that attempts to capture him.
-He then stampeded with fifty heifers through the camp killing fifty warriors before charging off into the countryside.
+The only person fit to defend Ulster was seventeen-year-old Cúchulainn, but he let the army take Ulster by surprise while off on a tryst instead of watching the border.
+Medb ultimately tracked Donn Cuailnge down, and the bull gored the first Connaught herdsman who attempted to capture him.
+He then stampeded with fifty heifers through the camp, killing fifty warriors before charging off into the countryside.

-Cúchulainn meets Medb's army on the mount of Slieve Foy, who invoked the right of single combat at a ford, defeating a series of champions in a standoff lasting months.
-While Cúchulainn is thus engaged Buide mac Báin has found Donn Cuailnge and is driving him and twenty-four cows to Connaught.
-Cúchulainn kills Buide mac Báin and his twenty-four followers, but in the carnage Donn Cuailnge again runs off.
+Cúchulainn met Medb's army on the mount of Slieve Foy and invoked the right of single combat at a ford, defeating a series of champions in a standoff lasting months.
+While Cúchulainn was thus engaged, Buide mac Báin found Donn Cuailnge and drove him and twenty-four cows to Connaught.
+Cúchulainn killed Buide mac Báin and his twenty-four followers, but in the carnage Donn Cuailnge again ran off.

 Eventually, after a pitched battle with the Ulster forces, Medb's armies were forced to retreat, but they managed to bring Donn Cuailnge back to Cruachan.
-He and Finnbhennach fight.
-After a long and gruelling battle Donn killed his rival.
+He and Finnbhennach fought, and after a long and grueling battle Donn killed his rival.
 Mortally wounded himself, he wandered around Ireland inspiring placenames before returning to Cooley to die.

 Julius Caesar, in his Gallic Wars, refers to a Gaulish ally called Valerius Donnotaurus, an interesting Celtic parallel to the Donn Tarbh of Cooley.